Frequently Asked Questions

 We sure hope so!
 Kentucky Opera is dedicated to presenting high quality performances, from traditional to modern, all with relevant themes and stories.
 Kentucky Opera brings in artists from all across the country, plus local performers, all accompanied by a live orchestra.
 We recommend reading more about each of the operas we perform on our website, or a quick Google search.
 Give a listen to some of the music via your favorite music streaming service.
 There are so many different operas, so one experience can be different from the next.
 If you still have questions, our Box Office personnel will be happy to provide more information.

-During the opera feel free to applaud after a solo or a small ensemble number.
-Enthusiastic displays of appreciation are always appreciated – but if you’re not sure when, follow the crowd.
+During the opera feel free to clap after a solo or a small ensemble number that you particularly enjoy.
+Enthusiastic displays of appreciation are always welcome – but if you’re not sure when, feel free to follow the crowd.
 Shouts of “bravo” are welcome if you really enjoyed a performance.
-If you really hated something, you could boo or hiss, but you may not make any new friends doing that.
+If you really hated something, you could boo or hiss, but you may not make any new friends doing that!

 Depends on the opera!
 Just like in movies or television, operas may contain themes that may not be suitable for all ages.
 We recommend reading more about the opera you’re interested in seeing, and make the judgement that best fits you and your family.
 If you’re unsure, feel free to call our Box Office for recommendations.